Lmpkessels/blog/posts/2025-08-26-binary-part-v.md

   <figcaption><b>Figure 1.0:</b> Step-by-step binary long division of 10001 (17) ÷ 101 (5).
 Quotient = 11 (3), Remainder = 10 (2).</figcaption>
 </figure>

 As discussed above you can see that **subtraction is conditional**.
-It's only used when the divisor fits into current remainder.
+It's only used when the divisor fits into the current remainder.
 Otherwise, you carry on shifting the dividend down by one position.

 If you're not familiar with **binary subtraction** check out [binary part-II](https://lmpkessels.com/content/2025/2025-08/binary-part-ii) where I'll **walk you through binary subtraction bit-by-bit**, then you’ll be able to do row 3 and 4 yourself (if you aren’t already).